pratikjagrut/go-tutorial/45_testing/README.md

 Putting it simply, `a test is a repeatable process that verifies whether or not something is working as intended`.

-NO programmers can write bug free program.
-This is the pivotal reason that testing is an essential part of software developmemt process.
+NO programmers can write a bug-free program.
+This is the pivotal reason that testing is an essential part of the software development process.
 Writing tests for our code is a good way to ensure quality and improve reliability.

-GO provide very extensive support for testing unit componenets of our program.
+GO provide very extensive support for testing unit components of our program.
-An unit component can be functions, structs, methods and pretty much anything that can work standalone and contribute to bigger goal.
+A unit component can be functions, structs, methods and pretty much anything that can work standalone and contribute to a bigger goal.

 ## Testing in GO

 Package `testing` provides support for automated testing of Go packages.
-It is intended to be used in concert with the `go test` command, which automates execution of any function of the form `func TestXxx(*testing.T)`.
+It is intended to be used in concert with the `go test` command, which automates the execution of any function of the form `func TestXxx(*testing.T)`.

 **Example**